Senate 560

 (1) Authorized stable tokens;

-(2) Transaction volumes and cost savings;
+(2) Transaction volumes and cost savings, if any;

 (3) Risk assessments and safeguards; and